boutproject/BOUT-dev/manual/sphinx/user_docs/staggered_grids.rst

 `CELL_YLOW` .
 If this is not what is wanted, give the location of the result as an additional argument: ``Grad_par(v, CELL_CENTRE)`` uses staggered differencing to produce a result which is defined at the cell centres.
-As with the arithmetic operators, if you ask for the result to be staggered in a different direction from the input then the differencing will be to cell centre and then be interpolated.
-For example ``Grad_par(v, CELL_XLOW)`` would first perform staggered differencing from `CELL_YLOW` to get a result at `CELL_CENTRE` , and then interpolate the result to `CELL_XLOW` .
+It is an error to ask for the result to be staggered in a different direction from the input as the best that could be done would be to calculate output at ``CELL_CENTRE`` and then interpolate this to the requested location, but the interpolation would in general require boundary conditions to be applied first.

 Advection operators which take two arguments return a result which is defined at the location of the field being advected.
 For example ``Vpar_Grad_par(v, f)`` calculates :math:`v \nabla_{||} f` and returns a result at the same location as ``f``.
-If ``v`` and ``f`` are defined at the same locations then centred differencing is used, if one is centred and the other staggered then staggered differencing is used, and if both are staggered to different locations then the behaviour is less well defined (don’t do it).
-As with other differential operators, the required location of the result can be given as an optional argument.
+If ``v`` and ``f`` are defined at the same locations then centred differencing is used, if one is centred and the other staggered then staggered differencing is used; it is an error for both to be staggered to different locations.
+As with other differential operators, the required location of the result can be given as an optional argument, but at least for now it is an error for this to be different from the location of the field being advected (``f`` here).